shurjopay-plugins/sp-plugin-usage-examples/django-app-python-plugin/readme.md

 > 📝 **NOTE** Install `django-environ` if not installed

-This Project is intended to set up shurjoPay locally, Hence we are ommeting SP_LOG_DIR from .env and providing shurjoPay log location in the Project's base directory
+This Project is intended to set up shurjoPay locally, Hence we are ommeting SP_LOGDIR from .env

 ```
 import environ